-Virginia’s overall per capita electricity demand is 27th highest among states, according to U.S. government statistics.
+Virginia’s overall per capita electricity demand is 29th highest among states, according to U.S. Energy Information Administration.
 This includes power consumption in homes and businesses, as well as power consumed through transportation and the industrial sector.

 Where We Use the Most Energy

 - Heating and cooling, typically the largest energy users in homes and businesses

 - Appliances, especially refrigerators, dishwashers and dryers, which together account for about 20% of all energy used in homes

 - Water heating, on average nine percent of all energy used in the home

 - Lighting, the largest energy user in the commercial sector and nine percent of power used in homes